"Beauty" is in the Eye of the Beholder

 I do know that my SIL hates OES's.

-But that's okay....because I don't like her Schnauzers.
-Twisted Evil
+But that's okay....because I don't like her Schnauzers. :twisted:

 My family loves my dogs because we had an OES when I was a kid.

-Mom is not a big fan of wet beard, or Pepsi's odd cotton licking habit.
-Laughing But she does like my dogs.
-Even though for some reason she can't tell then apart.
-Rolling Eyes I always say "Pepsi has the white head, Rags doesn't!
-And Pepsi is a male, Rags is NOT!!"
-Evil or Very Mad Rolling Eyes
+Mom is not a big fan of wet beard, or Pepsi's odd cotton licking habit. :lol: But she does like my dogs.
+Even though for some reason she can't tell then apart. :roll: I always say "Pepsi has the white head, Rags doesn't!
+And Pepsi is a male, Rags is NOT!!" :evil: :roll:

 Then she still will call Rags a him or Pepsi a her.

-Mom never was a dog person.
-Sad Though my Dad and Sister are!
-Very Happy
+Mom never was a dog person. :( Though my Dad and Sister are! :D

 When in Colorado pre 1980 there were many OES.
 There was even an OES club and many breeders.
 Harriet Poreda was the Grand Dame of OES.
 I remember taking Maudie to a OES specialist vet in Arvada or there abouts and walking into the waiting room only to see many other OES waiting for their appointments.
 What a surprise!